 You’ll find both of these restaurants at the luxurious and elegant Calabash boutique hotel.
 Both are open to non-residents, although Beach Club beach loungers are reserved for the use of Calabash hotel guests only.
 The Beach Club operates an ‘elegantly-casual’ dress code - so no wet swimwear or sleeveless shirts for men and cover-ups must be worn over bathing attire.

 Nestled on the snowy white sands of L’anse Aux Epines Beach, the Beach Club is a fantastic place for a high-end, leisurely lunch - and the location makes it the perfect spot for people-watching too.
 The menu pays homage to the natural produce and spices of Grenada.
-There is even the epic Shrimp and Callaloo tart, which we've secured the recipe for.
 Order Caribbean tapas dishes or a grazing plate if you can’t decide what to have.
 As you’d expect, prices are a little higher here, but they are reasonable when you take into account the attentive service, imaginative food offering, stunning views and pleasant ambience.

 The lionfish dish on the small plates menu is wonderful, as are the lobster tacos - and the chicken roti is big enough for two to share.
 Don’t forget to save room for the banana crumble dessert.